mmckechney/SqlBuildManager/Docs/change_notes.md

 - *FIXED:* Added plain JOIN statement to the Script Optimization algorithm

 ### Version 8.1.10
-- *ADDED:* Policy enforcement functionality with 3 built in policies: WITH (NOLOCK) directive, scripts wrapped in IF EXISTS for rerunability and GRANT execute for all routines.
+- *ADDED:* Policy enforcement functionality with 3 built in policies: WITH (NOLOCK) directive, scripts wrapped in IF EXISTS for re-runability and GRANT execute for all routines.
 - *ADDED:* Ability to change source database and server for object script updates from "Scripting" menu.
 - *ADDED:* Ability to select alternate Logging database from the UI for build run (formerly only available via command line)
 - *ADDED:* Threaded execution support for non-transactional RunScriptClear